Jean Brachet: Life

 In 1933 Brachet was able to show that DNA was found in chromosomes and that RNA was present in the cytoplasm of all cells.

-His work with Torbjörn Caspersson showed that RNA plays an active role in protein synthesis.
+At the same time as Torbjörn Caspersson he independently showed that RNA plays an active role in protein synthesis.
 Brachet also carried out pioneering work in the field of cell differentiation.
 Brachet demonstrated that differentiation is preceded by the formation of new ribosomes and accompanied by the release from the nucleus of a wave of new messenger RNA.

-In 1934 he married Francoise de Baray.
+In 1934 he married Françoise de Baray.
+In 2004, his daughter Lise Brachet published a biography of her father.

-In 1948 Jean Brachet was awarded the Francqui Prize for Biological and Medical Sciences.
+In 1948 Jean Brachet was awarded the Francqui Prize for Biological and Medical Sciences and in 1953 he received the Albert Brachet Prize from the Royal Academy of Belgium for the best original work in embryology, an award instituted in honour of his father.
+He was elected a fellow of the Royal Society in 1966.